giantswarm/github-label-sync/README.md

 Synchronize labels from one repository (leader) to other repos.

-The tool takes a source repository and any number of target repositories.
+The tool takes a source repository (the private `giantswarm/giantswarm`) and any number of target repositories (our public `giantswarm/roadmap` as well as customer repositories).
 Configured rules decide which labels are synchronized.

 If the term "synchronization" raises high expectations: labels are actually copied in one direction only, from the leader repo to the target repo(s).
 If a label already exists in the target, it gets updated for color and description.